libscie/business-plan/README.md

 ## Mission

 This is what we do to work towards our vision.
 This may change over time, as we discover that there are more effective ways to achieve our goals.
 The mission, like the vision, acts as a compass, but is more flexible.
-It is what we live day to day, but might not be exactly what we live day to day by next year.
+It is what we live day to day right now, but might not be exactly what we live day to day by next year.

 ### For science
 We build tools that enable researchers to focus on what matters most, their research, while upholding important open science principles by design.
 We raise awareness to issues arising from the current publication system and build a community interested in improving this system.